el-quinto/mix/re[mix]/readme.txt

 The Group1-6 .amxd's are the audio outputs for each group.
 If u don't load them, you won't get audio for those groups (or led movement). re:mix is multichannel so u load these on separate audio tracks.
-If u change the color of your group output tracks, the colors on the interface for the corresponding groups change too.
+Change the color of your group output tracks to color-code the colors on the interface for the corresponding groups.

 top row controls:
 1-6	stop playback for groups 1-67-8	modifier 1 and 2